aushaih/1/README.md

 ## Description
-I wii be responsible for crafting an extraordinary experience, and will help build a network of committed Apple customers.
+I will be responsible for crafting an extraordinary experience, and will help build a network of committed Apple customers.
 In addition, you’ll encourage our retail partner’s staff through your forward-thinking style, love for technology, and passion about Apple dynamic leader, business manager and influencer
 The role's purpose is to grow the Apple product